 Art: The UDC Edge

-At the University of the District of Columbia, you are blocks away from some of the most prestigious art collections and resources in the world.
-The National Gallery of Art, the museums of the Smithsonian Institution, and hundreds of galleries help extend your learning experience beyond the studio and into the world around us.
+At the University of the District of Columbia, students are blocks away from some of the most prestigious art collections and resources in the world.
+The National Gallery of Art, the museums of the Smithsonian Institution, and hundreds of galleries help extend the learning experience beyond the studio and into the world.
 On campus, the art, photography, and graphic design labs are equipped with state-of-the-art technology.
-Our instructors are dedicated to providing expert guidance as you discover your own creative methods and avenues of expression.
+Instructors are dedicated to providing expert guidance as students discover their own creative methods and avenues of expression.

-At UDC, you can explore your creativity, expand your technical skills, examine the wonders of art history, and express your unique artistic vision.
+At UDC, students can explore their creativity, expand their technical skills, examine art history, and express a unique artistic vision.

-Art: Studio Art, Graphic Design, Photography – Bachelor of Art Degree (BA)
+Art: Studio Art, Graphic Design, Photography – Bachelor of Arts (B.A.)

-If you are interested in the visual arts, UDC can shape that interest into the foundation of a lifelong career.
-The Bachelor’s Degree in Art provides the foundation for creating art, graphic design, and photography that reflects and supports your vision, and equips you with the skills relevant to today’s creative marketplace.
-Regardless of your artistic inclination, we have a concentration to fit your needs, whether you favor the communication art of graphic design, the focus on creative use of the camera, or the many expressive paths of studio art.
-Classes taught by working art professionals focus on the fundamentals of effective visual communication, creative visual problem-solving, and merging classical techniques with emerging technology.
+For students who are interested in the visual arts, UDC can shape that interest into the foundation of a lifelong career.
+The Bachelor’s Degree in Art provides the foundation for creating art, graphic design, and photography that reflects and supports individual vision.
+Students are equipped with the skills relevant to today’s creative marketplace.
+Regardless of artistic inclination, the department has a concentration to fit every student’s needs.
+Courses are taught by working art professionals who focus on the fundamentals of effective visual communication, creative visual problem-solving, and merging classical techniques with emerging technology.

-Your studies in the UDC Art Program will take you from inspiration to innovative technique and expression, culminating in a professional portfolio of work that shows your unique creative vision.
+UDC’s Art Program will develop students from inspiration to innovative technique and expression, culminating in a professional portfolio of work that demonstrates unique creative vision.